Note: The presentation and recording are only available to NAFEMS members.

 While sharing his personal experience starting as a Mechanical Designer at ASML, Sainath Kadam now working as a Senior FEM Analyst at ASML shares the company’s changing mindset from analysis for design verification to now analysis led design for many of its modules.
 He attempts to highlight how his Mechanical Analysis department and company at large have supported this transition by having in place training and competence building measures, IT infrastructure and most importantly the cooperation and communication within the analysis community at ASML.

-This event is brought to you as part of the NAFEMS Analysis Agenda
+This event was brought to you as part of the NAFEMS Analysis Agenda